alexmanrique/blog/_posts/2020-10-01-no-such-method-error.md

 According to the Oracle <a href="https://docs.oracle.com/javase/7/docs/api/java/lang/NoSuchMethodError.html">documentation</a>, this error may occur at runtime if a class has been incompatibly changed.

-This error appears when we have transitive dependencies which are the ones that you import indirectly from a library into your project.
+In the following example we will see a problem that I had with transitive dependencies (the ones that we import into our application indirectly from other dependencies)

 A real example
 --------------------------